 Real-time traffic data is produced by a sophisticated model that aggregates and analyzes a mix of sources, including high-quality rich vehicle sensor data.
 The result: best-in-class accuracy in depicting real-world traffic conditions.

-HERE Real Time Traffic catalog allows to build a better traffic management solution with access to one of the largest aggregated real-time databases.
+HERE Traffic Flow catalog allows to build a better traffic management solution with access to one of the largest aggregated real-time databases.

 The following figure shows real-time traffic with information about the average speed and jam factor: